Programming in Ruby

 For instance:

-mkdir -p ~/other/ruby-xp # Change me
+mkdir -p ~/src/ruby-xp # Change me

-cd ~/other/ruby-xp
+cd ~/src/ruby-xp

 mkdir -p lib test